 Knee replacement surgery in Virginia

-For more information about our knee replacement surgeries or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about our knee replacement services or for help finding a knee surgeon, call our free, 24/7 Consult-A-Nurse line.

 Types of knee replacement procedures

 Knee replacement surgery, which is also called knee arthroplasty, relieves pain and restores joint function.
 It involves resurfacing or capping the ends of the bones damaged by arthritis or injury with prosthetic pieces (artificial implants).

 You may be a candidate for knee replacement surgery if you:

 - Experience knee pain during physical activity